-24.5.3 Structured LDSs
+24.5.4 Structured LDSs

 Many physical equations are local both in time (Markov) and space (a variable depends only on its neighbours).
-For example a weather model splits the atmosphere into cells $h_i(t)$ which describe for example pressure at that location.
+For example in weather models the atmosphere is partitioned into cells $h_i(t)$ each containing the pressure at that location.
 The equations describing how the pressure updates only depend on the pressure at the current and small number of neighbouring cells at the previous time t-1.
-If we use a linear model, and measure some aspects of the cells at each time, then the weather is describable by a LDSs with a highly structured sparse transition matrix \mathbf{A} .
-In practice, the weather models are non-linear but local linear approximations are often employed [247].
-A similar situation arises in brain imaging in which voxels (local cubes of activity) depend only on their neighbours from the previous timestep [95].
+If we use a linear model, and measure some aspects of the cells at each time, then the weather is describable by a LDS with a highly structured sparse transition matrix A. In practice, the weather models are non-linear but local linear approximations are often employed[251].
+A similar situation arises in brain imaging in which voxels (local cubes of activity) depend only on their neighbours from the previous timestep[98].